HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_crawler_api.md

 ### Trigger the crawler with the clear_timestamp parameter

 After the data has been deleted, you can trigger your crawler again and provide the query parameter `clear_timestamp` with the value `true`.
-This will cause the currently stored `incrementalTimestamp` of the crawler to be removed and trigger a new full crawl.
+This removes the currently stored `incrementalTimestamp` of the crawler and triggers a new, full crawl.

 Call the `/dx/api/search/v2/crawlers/{crawler_id}/trigger?clear_timestamp_true` endpoint with a `POST` request.